 - Part VI - enforcement and remedies

-- Part VII - authorisations, notifications and clearances
+- Part VII - authorisations, notifications and class exemptions

 - Part VIIA - price monitoring and surveillance relating to industries or businesses declared by the Australian Government